Daytona Beach, FL

 City Pair Flights for FY 2022

 City Pair Summary

-Rates shown are government contract fares between Daytona Beach, FL and Washington, DC.
-These fixed rate fares are available to U.S. federal employees on official travel in either direction between Daytona Beach and Washington.
+Rates shown are government contract fares between Daytona Beach, FL and San Diego, CA. These fixed rate fares are available to U.S. federal employees on official travel in either direction between Daytona Beach and San Diego.
 All prices are for one-way service in either direction.

 Business Class flights may only be taken if it is the most economical option or if your agency has authorized other than Coach Class service in accordance with Federal Travel Regulations (FTR) (§ 301-10.123).

-How long is the flight between Daytona Beach, FL and Washington, DC?
+How long is the flight between Daytona Beach, FL and San Diego, CA?

-The flight between Daytona Beach, FL and Washington, DC is 613 nautical miles which takes approximately 1 hour and 26 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.
+The flight between Daytona Beach, FL and San Diego, CA is 1,864 nautical miles which takes approximately 4 hours and 20 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.

 † Nautical miles are the preferred unit of measure for distance at sea or in flight.
 A nautical mile is 1.15 regular miles.